Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: A Study of Triangulation across Possible AI Futures

 \subsection{Analysis}

-Since the sessions with the participants contained two interactice parts and altogether three moments when we interviewed them, our data was qualitatively rich.
-We thus focused on qualitative analyses in our study, aiming for abductive findings.
-We first sought to find differences between the experiences in CorpoCapitalist and MyData futures and how the participants reflected on them.
-After obtaining the empirical findings, we changed our analytical focus to a reflection on how the findings may inform the use of triangulation as a methodology for studying possible futures.
+Since the sessions incorporated two interactive parts and three occasions for taking stock via interviews, our dataset was qualitatively rich.
+It seemed fitting, then, to concentrate on qualitative analyses, angling our study for abductive findings.
+We sought patterns in the differences between how participants experienced the CorpoCapitalist and the MyData future and in their associated reflections.
+Once we were armed with empirical findings, we could embark on methodological reflections, considering ways in which those findings could inform scholarly use of triangulation for studying possible futures.

-However, since the participants also evaluated their experiences with numerical ratings after both the ``morning'' and ``afternoon'' sessions, we also could carry out quantitative analyses.
-We analysed the differences in the participants' questionnaire responses (system use attitude, job compatibility and task significance; see Appendix~\ref{sec:post-scenario-interview}) using repeated-measures ANOVA.
-To compare participants' coping mechanisms in CorpoCapitalist and MyData futures, in turn, we performed McNemar's tests \cite{agresti2002categorical}, which is a within-subjects version of the Chi-square test for comparisons between counts of categorical variables: whether the future presented a threat or an opportunity, and whether the respondent perceived having control vs. no control over the situation.
+Because the participants evaluated their experiences with numerical ratings after both the `morning' and the `afternoon' session, we were equipped to carry out quantitative analyses too.
+Using repeated-measures ANOVA, we analysed the differences in the participants' questionnaire responses with regard to use attitudes, compatibility with one's preferred practices, and task's perceived significance (again, see Appendix~\ref{sec:post-scenario-interview}).
+To compare the coping mechanisms that participants linked to the CorpoCapitalist and MyData future, we performed McNemar's test \cite{agresti2002categorical}, which is a within-subjects version of Chi-squared tests for comparisons between counts for categorical variables: whether the future presented a threat or an opportunity and whether the respondent sensed control over the situation vs. a lack thereof.